RohitChandupatla/Topic-of-the-Day/rfp.md

 ## Vision
 * Our team is building an web application named Topic-of-the-day.This app can give you the updates regarding specific topics of university (for example: campus dining, sports, library, recreation etc..) to the students.
 This app can be run in both the android and iOS.
- This app opens with a loggin page where they get to enter their Sid and password to open the application.
+ * This app opens with a loggin page where they get to enter their sid and password to open the application.
  *  Our app mainly shows a single highlighted topic on the screen.
  *  Students can see about other different topics also but only when they click on the topics button.
- * Everday the updates get changed, so with the help of this app the students get to know the daily changes in the app.
+ *  Everyday, our app gets updated with its topics, so with the help of this app the students get to know the daily updates of the university through the app.
  *  It even has a speciality of poping up a daily reminder of the most viewed topic by the students so that they would not miss any update regarding the topic they are looking for.
+* In our application we are follwing a theam of Northwest green and white colours, with bearcat logos hearv and there making sure our vapplicatioon is pretty appealing.
 ## Working of the app
-* This contains an open login page with which the user can enter the  username and the password as the credentials  and can login into the app.
+* This app contains an open login page with which the user can enter the  username and the password as the credentials  and can login into the app.
 * Once when the user enters their login credentials, a page which has a breacat logo telling "hi" opens up.
 That page also shows the a single highlighted topic of the day.
 * When they click on that one highlighted topic then a screen with all other topics opens up.
-Showing each different theamtopic of that particular day.
+Showing each different them topic of that particular day.
 * Now, this page has the headings of all the topics and when the users click on a particular topic it given complete information about the topic.
-* In our application we are follwing a theam of Northwest green and white colours, with bearcat logos hearv and there making sure our vapplicatioon is pretty appealing.

  ## Entities
  ### User
      - UserID